 Bradford on Avon has lots of independent eateries for a change of scene.

-The Large Doubles have lots of space, and 2 have a bathtub, which is useful for younger kids; the Mezzanine Doubles have a living area on the lower floor and a bedroom up top, so you could put a child's bed/baby cot on the lower floor.
+The Large Doubles are best for families as they have lots of space, and 2 have a bathtub, which is useful for younger kids.
+The Mezzanine Doubles have a living area on the lower floor and a bedroom up top, so you could put a child's bed/baby cot on the lower floor

 Remember baby and child equipment may be limited or need pre-booking